Persistent Storage

 All global variables that are declared as

-are stored in read-only flash memory, right next to code.
+constare stored in read-only flash memory, right next to code.
 In most Ledger device apps for example, general settings are stored in flash memory. -

 All normal global variables that are declared as non-

-are stored in RAM.However, thanks to the link script (
+constare stored in RAM.However, thanks to the link script (

-are placed in a special write-permitted location of NVRAM.
+script.ld) in the SDK, global variables that are declared as non-constand are given the prefixN_are placed in a special write-permitted location of NVRAM.
 This data can be read in the same way that regular global variables are read.
-However, writing to NVRAM variables must be done using thenvm_write(...)
+However, writing to NVRAM variables must be done using thenvm_write(...)function defined by the SDK, which performs a syscall.
+When loading the app, NVRAM variables are initialized with data specified in the app’s hex file (this is usually just zero bytes).

-variables (including NVRAM variables) are ignored.
+Initializers of global non-const variables (including NVRAM variables) are ignored.
 As such, this data must be initialized by application code.

 Flash Memory Endurance